ATM Department Announces New Climate Courage Awards

 Climate Change Courage award recipients will be announced at the Robing Ceremony in May.

 Many Lyndon Atmospheric Science students are members of the Climate Change Communication group.
-The photos below show how these young scientists repeatedly demonstrate exemplary courage and passion about climate change communication, education, and outreach.
+These young scientists repeatedly demonstrate exemplary courage and passion about climate change communication, education, and outreach.